 While the long-term effects of COVID-19 on the economy are uncertain and depend on how the virus progresses, the initial negative shock was the largest since the Great Depression.
-Due to their short reporting lag, initial claims for unemployment insurance (UI) provide timely information on how the COVID-19 pandemic and containment measures are affecting the labor market.
-In March 2020, job losses occurred at a level not seen since the Great Depression, with weekly UI claims spiking from 282,000 the week ending March 14 to 6.9 million two weeks later.
+Due to their short reporting lag, initial claims for unemployment insurance (UI) provide timely information on how the

+COVID-19 pandemic and containment measures are affecting the labor market.
+In March 2020, job losses occurred at a level not seen since the Great Depression, with weekly initial UI claims spiking from 256,000 the week ending March 14 to 6.0 million two weeks later.
 This rapid peak in UI claims dwarfs the Great Recession's peak.
 However, UI claims during the Great Recession rose much more gradually, taking more than a year after the recession began to peak and several years after to return to pre-crisis levels.
-During the pandemic, the total number of regular UI benefit weeks claimed peaked at 24.9 million on May 9, representing over 16 percent of the 155 million non-self-employed civilian labor force reported in February 2020, and has since fallen to 3.7 million [Apr 8 release], slightly below their Great Recession peak (Figure 1).
+During the pandemic, the total number of regular UI benefit weeks claimed peaked at 23.1 million on May 9, representing about 15 percent of the 155 million non-self-employed civilian labor force reported in February 2020, and has since fallen to 3.4 million as of the end of June, slightly below their Great Recession peak (Figure 1).
 Some of these claims, however, have moved on to Pandemic Emergency Unemployment Compensation (PEUC) or Extended Benefits (EB), both of which provide additional weeks of compensation for unemployment insurance filers.
 The regular State program data also do not include individuals receiving assistance through Pandemic Unemployment Assistance (PUA) in the CARES Act.
-In total, there remain over 18 million [Apr 8 release] weeks claimed in all UI programs, down from a peak in June 2020 of nearly 33 million but still well above the Great Recession peak.6 Although the unemployment rate reached 14.8 percent in April 2020, the highest rate since official data were first collected in 1948, the unemployment rate declined to 13.3 percent in May despite expectations of an increase.
-Since May, the unemployment rate declined in every month through November, falling to 6.7 percent.
-The rate of improvement has since slowed dramatically, with the unemployment rate falling just 0.7 percentage points between January and March.
-This pace is too slow given the magnitude the pandemic jobs deficit - there are about 8.4 million [March NF payrolls] fewer jobs now relative to February 2020.
+In total, there remained over 14 million benefit weeks claimed in all UI programs as of early July 2021, down from a peak in June 2020 of nearly 33 million but still above the Great Recession peak.

+Although the unemployment rate reached 14.8 percent in April 2020, the highest rate since official data were first collected in 1948, the unemployment rate declined to 13.3 percent in May despite expectations of an increase.
+The unemployment rate proceeded to decline in every month between May and November of 2020, falling to 6.7 percent, and declined another 0.7 percentage points between January and March of 2021.
+The unemployment rate as of June 2021 was 5.9 percent.
+Likewise, as of March 2021 there remained about 8.5 million fewer jobs now relative to February 2020.
+Despite the modest declines in the unemployment rate during this period, the economy added 1.7 million payroll jobs between April and June, an average of 567,000 jobs per month.